mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/background/index.md

 Use the `background` key to include one or more background scripts, a background page, or a Service worker in your extension.

-Background scripts are the place to put code that needs to maintain a long-term state, or perform long-term operations, independently of the lifetime of any particular web pages or browser windows.
+Background scripts are the place to put code that needs to maintain a long-term state or perform long-term operations independently of the lifetime of any particular web pages or browser windows.

 Background scripts are loaded as soon as the extension is loaded and stay loaded until the extension is disabled or uninstalled unless `persistent` is specified as `false`.
-You can use any WebExtension APIs in the script as long as you have requested the necessary [permissions](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions).
+You can use any WebExtension APIs in the script if you have requested the necessary [permissions](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions).

 See [Background scripts](/en-US/docs/Mozilla/Add-ons/WebExtensions/Background_scripts) for some more details.

-The `background` key is an object that must have one of these properties:
+The `background` key is an object that must have one of these properties (for more information on how these properties are supported, see [Browser support](#browser_support)):

 <table class="standard-table">
   <tbody>